DjangoPeng/openai-translator/README.md

 ## Features

-- Translation of English PDF books to Chinese using LLMs.
+- [X] Translation of English PDF books to Chinese using LLMs.
-- Support for both [ChatGLM](https://github.com/THUDM/ChatGLM-6B) and [OpenAI](https://platform.openai.com/docs/models) models.
+- [X] Support for both [ChatGLM](https://github.com/THUDM/ChatGLM-6B) and [OpenAI](https://platform.openai.com/docs/models) models.
-- Flexible configuration through a YAML file or command-line arguments.
+- [X] Flexible configuration through a YAML file or command-line arguments.
-- Timeouts and error handling for robust translation operations.
+- [X] Timeouts and error handling for robust translation operations.
-- Modular and object-oriented design for easy customization and extension.
+- [X] Modular and object-oriented design for easy customization and extension.

-## Roadmap
 - [ ] Implement a graphical user interface (GUI) for easier use.
 - [ ] Add support for batch processing of multiple PDF files.
 - [ ] Create a web service or API to enable usage in web applications.